What business results are possible when you redesign jobs?

 In this project – Job Quality is a Pathway to Alpha – IRC4HR has provided funding for Ellen and her organization, Workforce & Organizational Research Center (WORC), to develop a package of educational materials to raise awareness among the investor community of the evidence base regarding the power of improving jobs to generate above-market returns (alpha) and to execute a campaign to inform this audience.
 While the target of the education campaign is the investor community, we believe that the evidence, materials, and presentations will benefit the broader employment community of business owners and leaders, as well.

-- Article/Blog Post articulating the evidence-based case for improving job quality as a strategy to generate above-market returns (now available)
+- Article articulating the evidence-based case for improving job quality as a strategy to generate above-market returns – “Want to Achieve Alpha?
+Make Jobs Better”

 Ellen has spent her 30-year career collaborating with investors, employers, national advocates, and community-based organizations to help make frontline jobs better and more accessible to all.
 An organizational scholar by training, Dr. Frank-Miller has 15 years of experience in HR consulting and excels at creating evidence-based programs and policies.
 Prior to launching the Workforce & Organizational Research Center (WORC), she founded and led the Workforce Financial Stability Initiative at the Social Policy Institute at Washington University in St. Louis.
 She earned her PhD at the University of Chicago.